corona-warn-app/cwa-website/blog/2021-03-09-cwa-1-14/index.md

 <center> <img src="./increasedRisk.jpg" title="Information on Risk Status" style="align: center"></center>
 <br></br>

 In addition, the project team added favored functions to the contact journal.
 Users can now enter how long they’ve stayed at a location.
-They can also specify whether they’ve met another person for more than 15 minutes or less, whether they wore a mask during the meeting, and whether they were outside our indoors.
+They can also specify whether they’ve met another person for more than 15 minutes or less, whether they wore a mask during the meeting, and whether they were outside or indoors.

 <br></br>
 <center> <img src="./cwa-1-14-location.png" title="Duration" style="align: center"> <img src="./cwa-1-14-person-info.png" title="Duration" style="align: center"></center>